Downlink Scheduling over Markovian Fading Channels: Introduction

 Under the asymmetric scenarios, our downlink scheduling problem is an example of the classic Restless Multiarmed Bandit Problem (RMBP) \cite{Whittle}.
 Low-complexity Whittle's Index Policies \cite{Whittle} for the downlink scheduling problem have been proposed in \cite{Zhao_index}\cite{Infocom11} based on RMBP theory.
 However, although Whittle's Index Policy can bring significant throughput gains by exploiting the channel memory \cite{Infocom11}, the analytical characterization of its performance under asymmetric scenarios is very challenging and prohibitively technical.
 This is because asymmetry leads to a sophisticated interplay of memory evolution among channels with heterogeneous characteristics, which brings a significant challenge to the analysis of Whittle's Index Policy not present in the perfectly symmetric scenario.

 For RMBP problems under general scenarios, Whittle's Index Policy has been proven in \cite{Weber} to be asymptotically optimal as the number of users grows, provided a non-trivial condition, known as Weber's condition, holds.
 Nonetheless, Weber's condition concerns the global convergence of a non-linear differential equation, which is extremely difficult to verify even numerically in our downlink scheduling scenario.
+In \cite{ApproxRMBP}, optimality properties of general RMBP is studied, where a sub-optimal BALANCED-INDEX policy, as well as a THRESHOLD-WHITTLE policy, are proved to provide $2-$approximation performance, i.e., achieves at least half of the optimal reward.
+Our work takes a different approach than \cite{ApproxRMBP} to specifically study the per-user throughput performance of the Whittle's Index Policy for downlink scheduling, and consider the strict optimality metric in the asymptotic regime when the number of users scales.

 In this paper, we take significant steps in analyzing the optimality properties of Whittle's Index Policy for the downlink scheduling problem in the presence of channel heterogeneity.
 Specifically, our contributions are as follows.